nivaldofejunior/post-list-app/README.md

 # AngularChallenge

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.7.
+This project was generated using Node version 20.0.0 and AngularCli version 19.0.7.

 ## Development server